Examples in the entropy theory of countable group actions: Special classes of actions

-In a different direction, Gaboriau and Seward consider the following construction: let $\G$ be a countable group, $\K$ a finite field, $\G \cc \K^\G$ the shift action, $\K \le \K^\G$ the constants.
+In a different direction, Gaboriau and Seward consider the following construction: let $\G$ be a finitely generated group, $\K$ a finite field, $\G \cc \K^\G$ the shift action, $\K \le \K^\G$ the constants.
 Then: \begin{thm}\cite{gaboriau-seward-2015} For any sofic approximation $\Si$,

-where $\mu$ denotes Haar probability measure on $\K^\G/\K$, $\beta^1_{(2)}(\G)$ is the first $\ell^2$-Betti number of $\G$ and $\cC_{\sup}(\G)$ is the sup cost of $\G$. \end{thm} Conjecturally, $(1 + \beta^1_{(2)}(\G)) = \cC_{\sup}(\G)$.
+where $\mu$ denotes Haar probability measure on $\K^\G/\K$, $\beta^1_{(2)}(\G)$ is the first $L^2$-Betti number of $\G$ and $\cC_{\sup}(\G)$ is the sup cost of $\G$. \end{thm} Conjecturally, $1 + \beta^1_{(2)}(\G) = \cC_{\sup}(\G)$.
 In spite of these negative results, the following remains open: \begin{problem} Does the $f$-invariant satisfy an addition formula? \end{problem} In \cite{bowen-entropy-2010a} a positive answer is claimed.
-However, there is a serious flaw in the proof \cite{bowen-gutman-2013}.
-This was partially corrected in \cite{MR3163025} which proved that indeed the $f$-invariant does satisfy an addition formula whenever $X$ is totally disconnected and there exists a special kind of generating partition.
+However, there is a serious flaw.
+It was partially corrected in \cite{bowen-gutman-2014} which proved that indeed the $f$-invariant does satisfy an addition formula whenever $X$ is totally disconnected and there exists a special kind of generating partition.
 When $X$ is a connected finite-dimensional Lie group, the $f$-invariant of $\G \cc X$ is minus infinity and an addition formula also holds for degenerate reasons.

 \begin{problem} Is there any formula or algorithm for computing the sofic entropy of $\G \cc X_I$ where $I \subset \Z\G$ is a finitely generated ideal and $X_I=\widehat{\Z\G/I}$ is the Pontryagin dual?
-Such a formula is known when $\G$ is amenable \cite{li-thom} but unknown for non-amenable groups. \end{problem}
+Such a formula is known when $\G$ is amenable \cite{MR3110799} but unknown for non-amenable groups. \end{problem}